yechoorv/pi-door-buzz/docs/source/tutorial.rst

 Now you are updated and ready to use via SSH from different computer.
 Now you can disconnect monitor and keyboard if you want to use SSH.

-Using pi-clap
+Using pi-door-buzz
 -------------

  .. image:: _static/pi_circuit.png
    :width: 600
    :alt: Raspberry Pi Circuit

-How to wire up for pi-clap?
+How to wire up for pi-door-buzz?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Connect ``Ground Pin(6)`` to breadboard's sideline